 I was also into the first logo and mascot they had, Speedy!

 The Statues and Mural

-The exterior of this museum is almost more fun then the interior.
-It has a massive sign from the old McDonald’s, a Hamburglar jail, a couple Ronald Statues and Route 66 plaques.
+The exterior of this museum is almost more fun than the interior.
+It has a large sign from the old McDonald’s, a Hamburglar jail, a couple of Ronald Statues and Route 66 plaques.
 I found this to be a fun place to take photos.

-There is also a large mural that was just completed that runs along the entire wall of the museum and beautifully spotlights history from the area.
+There is also a large mural that was just completed that runs along the entire wall of the museum and beautifully spotlights Route 66 history from the area.

 All in all, this is a great place to check out if you are a fan of history.
 Even if you don’t like McDonald’s, it is unique to see how a company like this rose to be one of the biggest in the world.
 Check it out and let me know what you think.